(she/her)

 As a mental health provider, my greatest strengths are my open-mindedness, patience, and commitment to ongoing learning.
 A nonjudgemental approach is key to an individual's ability to be honest/open about difficult subjects and feeling accepted for who they are.
 I also understand that progress is not linear, and I will continue to be a supportive factor in your journey when you are faced with challenges.
 Lastly, I value continuing education to equip myself with knowledge on the current and most effective strategies to help my clients.

-I love working with first generation and BIPOC professionals navigating various life and role challenges/changes.
+I am passionate about working with first generation and BIPOC professionals navigating various life and role challenges/changes.
 I also have a background in working with individuals throughout pregnancy and postpartum.
 Many clients I work with struggle with symptoms of depression and anxiety related to role/lifestyle changes, stress, and trauma.

 Depression and anxiety often trap us in unhelpful thought patterns that can make us feel hopeless about our situation.
 I have used cognitive behavioral therapy (CBT) techniques to help numerous clients cope with and alleviate symptoms of depression and anxiety.
 CBT works by challenging and reframing unhelpful thoughts, feelings, and behaviors, helping individuals develop more adaptive ways of thinking and living—ultimately aligning with the kind of person they want to be and the life they wish to lead.